The Chief Executive Officer is the only employee of the District who is

 Directors.
-Annually, the Board reviews the CEO’s performance as required
+Annually the Board reviews the CEO’s performance as required

 by the employment agreement.
 As a part of that process, the Board considers

 data provided by an independent health care compensation consultant, Integrated

-Healthcare Strategies/Arthur J. Gallagher & Company, and any
+Healthcare Strategies/Arthur J. Gallagher & Company (IHS), and any

 and all other factors the Board considers important.
 The Board then decides

 whether or not base salary should be adjusted and whether to make an award

 of “at-risk” compensation.
-Concurrently, the Board also considers
+At this time, the Board also considers

-whether to make any other revisions to the Chief Executive
+whether to make any other revisions to the Chief Executive Officer’s

 The District has a long-standing philosophy of wage parity for all employees,